vdhamer/Photo-Club-Hub/.github/README.md

 ```

 Notes about the "club" section:
+- the "club" section is the same as one object/record in the ClubList.
+It documents the club that the MemberList is for.
 - the "town" and "fullName" fields are required.
-- "town" and "fullName" must match the corresponding fields in the ClubList.json file or other MemberList.json files
+- "town" and "fullName" must exactly match the corresponding fields in the ClubList.json file.
-- "memberList" can be provided, but it's value is generally ignored.
-It is overruled by a ClubList "memberList" value.
+- the "memberList" field can be provided, but it's value is generally overruled by the ClubList's "memberList" value.
-- a club's "nickName", "latitude", "longitude", and "website" can be used to overrule the corresponding ClubList fields.
+- a club's "nickName", "latitude", "longitude", and "website" can overrule the corresponding ClubList fields if needed.

 Notes about the "members" section:
 - a member's "givenName", "infixName" and "familyName" "fields are used to uniquely identify the photographer.
 - "givenName" and familyName" are required.
-Missing "infixName" and "infixName" = "" are equivalent.
+An omitted "infixName" is equivalent to "infixName" = "".
 - "infixName" will often be empty.
-It serves to correctly sort European surnames: "van Aalst" sorts as "Aalst".
+It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst".
 - the `imageList` field allows the app to find the next level list about the selected images per member.

 ##### ImageList: local image portfolios per club member